Aranmanai 4: Box office

 Aranmanai 4 collected ₹50 crore worldwide in its first week and reached ₹75 crore by the end of the second week.
 The film grossed ₹100.50 crore at the box office during its theatrical run.

 Accolades

-Aranmanai 4 received 5 nominations in Edison Awards, and the results are yet to be announced, but 1 was announced.
-And it earned 5 nominations and 1 win in Ananda Vikatan Cinema Awards.
+Aranmanai 4 received 5 nominations in and 1 win in Edison Awards as Best Entertaining Film of 2024, and also earned 5 nominations and 1 win in Ananda Vikatan Cinema Awards.